Hadestown: Act I

 The Greek god Hermes welcomes the audience to the show, introducing the story, characters, ensemble, and band ("Road to Hell").
-This is followed by Eurydice and the Fates describing the harsh weather and famine of the setting ("Any Way the Wind Blows").
-Orpheus, Hermes' ward, introduces himself to Eurydice and asks her to marry him ("Come Home With Me").
-Eurydice is doubtful as they both live in poverty.
-Orpheus tells her that he is writing a song to make spring come again, and they will no longer have to struggle ("Wedding Song").
+Eurydice and the Fates describe Eurydice’s cynical worldview as well as the harsh weather and famine ("Any Way the Wind Blows").
+Orpheus, Hermes' ward, introduces himself to Eurydice and abruptly asks her to marry him ("Come Home with Me").
+Eurydice is doubtful, as they both live in poverty.
+Orpheus tells her that he is writing a song to make spring come again, and they will no longer have to endure hardship ("Wedding Song").

-Orpheus tells the story of Hades and Persephone ("Epic I").
-Persephone arrives in the world above and celebrates summertime ("Livin' it Up on Top"), while Eurydice begins to truly fall in love with Orpheus ("All I've Ever Known").
-Hades comes early to collect Persephone, and she voices her misery of having to return to Hadestown, Hades' underground factory.
-Despite hearing about the never-ending labor endured by the factory workers, Eurydice is intrigued by the rich praises sung by the Fates as well as the promise of protection that Hadestown offers ("Way Down Hadestown").
-The cold weather returns and Eurydice searches for food and firewood, urging Orpheus to finish his song ("A Gathering Storm").
-Orpheus continues working on his song ("Epic II"), as Eurydice becomes more desperate as times grow harder.
+Prompted by Hermes, Orpheus tells the story of Hades and Persephone ("Epic I").
+Persephone arrives in the world above and celebrates summertime ("Livin' it Up on Top"), while Eurydice begins to fall in love with Orpheus ("All I've Ever Known").
+Hades comes early to collect Persephone, who voices her misery at having to return to Hadestown, Hades' underground factory.
+Despite hearing about the never-ending labor endured by the factory workers, Eurydice is intrigued by the Fates' rich praise of Hadestown, and its promise of protection ("Way Down Hadestown").
+The cold weather returns, and Eurydice searches for food and firewood, urging Orpheus to finish his song ("A Gathering Storm").
+Orpheus continues working on his song ("Epic II") as Eurydice becomes more desperate as times grow harder.

 After Persephone and Hades argue ("Chant"), Hades leaves Hadestown to find someone who will appreciate its safety and security.
-He comes across a desperate Eurydice and invites her to come to Hadestown ("Hey, Little Songbird") and the Fates urge Eurydice to join him ("When the Chips Are Down").
-With the cold surging and an empty stomach, Eurydice sees no other choice except following Hades.
-She bids goodbye to Orpheus before heading to Hadestown as the Fates chastise the audience for judging her for choosing self-interest over love ("Gone, I'm Gone").
-Orpheus discovers Eurydice's disappearance, and decides to rescue her from Hadestown.
-He sets off on his journey using Hermes' instructions on how to get to Hadestown without the use of the train ("Wait for Me").
-Eurydice arrives in Hadestown and signs the contract, officially becoming a worker as Hades revels in his power and dominion over the denizens of his city ("Why We Build the Wall").
+He comes across a desperate Eurydice, who has become caught in a snowstorm, and invites her to come to Hadestown ("Hey, Little Songbird"), and the Fates urge Eurydice to join him ("When the Chips Are Down").
+With the cold surging and an empty stomach, Eurydice sees no other choice except to follow Hades.
+She bids goodbye to the preoccupied Orpheus and heads to Hadestown; the Fates chastise the audience for judging her for choosing self-interest over love ("Gone, I'm Gone").
+Orpheus realizes Eurydice is missing and resolves to rescue her from Hadestown.
+Using Hermes' instructions, he travels to Hadestown the long way without the use of the train ("Wait for Me").
+As Hades revels in his power and dominion over the denizens of his realm ("Why We Build the Wall"), Eurydice arrives in Hadestown and signs a contract to become a worker in Hadestown.